polarityio/sumo-logic/README.md

 In general, queries that work through the Sumo Logic web interface can also be used in this integration.

-The default query will default to creating a job that will include ALL messages containing the entity that the user is searching.
-Defaults to: '\_sourceName =\* and {{entity}}'
+The default query will default to creating a job that will include the first 10 messages containing the entity that the user is searching.
+Defaults to: '\_sourceName=\* "{{entity}}" | LIMIT 10'

-Example requests:
+Example request:

 ```
  "query": "* | parse "GET * " as {{entity}}